Textualize/toolong/README.md

 - Live tailing of log files.
 - Syntax highlights common web server log formats.
-- Files don't need to be loaded in to memory, which means it is as fast to open a multiple-gigabyte files as it is to open tiny text file.
+- As fast to open a multiple-gigabyte file as it is to open a tiny text file.
 - Support for JSONL files: lines are pretty printed.
 - Opens .bz and .bz2 files automatically.
 - Merges log files by auto detecting timestamps.